 Among them, digital solutions such as e-therapy, blended care, and more offer myriad opportunities for their valuable role in prevention, engagement, and more.
 As it stands, the way to better services lies in educating the public about both mental health illnesses, and all the available solutions.

 We hope you found uncovered plenty of helpful tips in this article to apply in your practice.
-Don’t forget to turn your knowledge into better patient health with your $1 Quenza trial.
+Don’t forget to turn your knowledge into better patient health when you try out Quenza for $1.
 Our therapist-designed blended care software will give you all the tools you need to deliver professional mental health solutions under your own practice brand, so you can help your patients feel better and live their best lives.

 - ^ WHO.
 (2001).
 Mental disorders affect one in four people.
 Retrieved from https://www.who.int/whr/2001/media_centre/press_release/en/